warmuuh/yaap/yaap/README.md

 `Remark:` This is an experimentational library and should not be used in production.

+An overview of out-of-the-box supported annotations is available [here](docs/annotations.md)

 ##Installation
 Installation for node: `npm install yaap`